Protecting The Rights Of Unmarried Couples In New Hampshire

 Why Are Cohabitation Agreements Important?

-Simply put, unmarried couples do not have the same legal rights and privileges married couples have.
+Simply put, unmarried couples do not have the same legal rights and privileges that married couples have.
 Therefore, unmarried couples have to take the initiative.
 They have to take steps to give themselves rights contractually that the state does not provide.

 - What happens to property and debt if the relationship ends?